14K vs 18K Gold: Which One Should You Choose?

 Our Recommendation

-There’s no universal “better” — only what fits your lifestyle.
-Many clients choose 14K gold for daily wear and 18K gold for sentimental, statement pieces.
+There’s no universal “better” — only what fits your life.
+Many of our clients choose 14K gold for pieces they wear every day, and 18K gold for sentimental, statement, or heirloom designs.

 Conclusion

-Whether you fall in love with the radiant glow of 18K or the strength and versatility of 14K, both are exceptional choices.
+Whether you fall in love with the radiant glow of 18K gold or the strength and versatility of 14K gold, both are exceptional choices.
 What matters most is finding jewelry that reflects your personal style and lasts a lifetime.

 At OG Fine Jewelry, we handcraft every piece — from minimalist gold pendants to diamond engagement rings — using premium 14K and 18K gold, ensuring the perfect balance of beauty, purity, and craftsmanship.